tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 **tilt**, **zoom**, **currentNode**, **nodeChanged**, **hotspots**, and **hotSpotClicked**.

-For more information on any of these terms, see the *LiveCode Dictionary*.
+For more information on any of these terms, see the *Dictionary*.

 ## Working with Sounds

-In addition to playing back sound in a wide variety of formats using the player object, LiveCode has in-built support for playback of WAV, AIFF and AU format audio clips.
+In addition to playing back sound in a wide variety of formats using the player object, the engine has in-built support for playback of WAV, AIFF and AU format audio clips.

 > **Note:** We recommend you use the player object for playing audio as